Use training tactics proven successful by surgeons, soldiers, police officers, firefighters,

 Has your team training included:

-CRISIS MANAGEMENT LEADERSHIP: Training To Survive The Critical Moment provides a synopsis of crisis leadership styles and advice from Medical, Military, Aviation, Fire, Police and Wilderness Rescue leadership professionals (full list found under acknowledgements).
+CRISIS MANAGEMENT LEADERSHIP: Training To Survive The Critical Moment now in the 3rd Edition provides a synopsis of crisis leadership styles and advice from Medical, Military, Aviation, Fire, Police and Wilderness Rescue leadership professionals (full list found under acknowledgements).
 This guide translates skills used in many high risk professions to methods that are adaptable to the medical field.
 It is a quick and easy reference to all too common but frightening events encountered during daily life in the hospital or anywhere.
 After years of training residents and students on how to manage the unexpected threat, this supplement provides visual memory cues to remember and practice.
 It continues as a supplement to the main text as an excellent review of human cognitive errors, causes of errors, role of systems in preventing and mitigating errors, and education and training of surgical teams.
 Topics of crisis management and effective leadership in the Operating Room environment are handled well.

 Medical adverse events, patient safety concerns, disasters, and catastrophes are frequently attributed to human cognitive error or problematic system safety cultures.
 While Crew Resource Management (CRM) and Medical Team Training (MTT) are steadily becoming the mainstay, the medical field lags significantly behind the aviation industry in terms of preparedness for a crisis.
 Literature has proven that patient safety measures, including this training, improve overall patient care, yet Operating Room (O.R.) teams do not routinely engage in simulation training.
 Crises in the O.R. are typically associated with cognitive error or system problems, but often are the results of unforeseen internal or external problems.
 Crisis management leadership in the operating room must progress beyond the typical CRM and MTT exercises and accept that use of checklists work when the threat to the patient and team are fully recognized.
 Maladaptive behavior control and effective team leadership only occur when the principles utilized in this book are mastered.
 After reading this book surgical leaders should be capable of: Recognizing how human error contributes to and perpetuates adverse events, Understanding how system deficiencies can allow a simple error to progress to a catastrophe or how the system can be prepared to mitigate a mistake, Understanding cognitive functions during normal and abnormal circumstances, and Effectively lead their team through the risk management and definitive action process.
 While the surgeons and other O.R. team members typically self-profess an exemplary response to any threatening event, second hand observer assessment usually reveals significant bias in the ability of team members to handle a crisis appropriately.
 Dr. Kenneth Lipshy uses personal firsthand experience as well as instructions from military and first responders as to how any organization should respond to a crisis, to guide leaders toward a successful program in O.R. crisis management.